-The U.S. Fish and Wildlife Service (USFWS) was contacted via USFWS Information for Planning and Consultation (IPaC) website on 27 July 2018 for a list of Federal threatened, endangered and candidate species that could potentially be located in the project areas (Consultation Code: 03E18100-2018-SLI-0611 and Event Code: 03E18100-2018-E-01406).
+The U.S. Fish and Wildlife Service (USFWS) was contacted via USFWS Information for Planning and Consultation (IPaC) website on 27 July 2018, updated on 17 August 2022, for a list of Federal threatened, endangered and candidate species that could potentially be located in the project areas (Project Code: 2022-0076001).